kaitlynstrickfaden/edger/vignettes/edger_use.md

 “parallel.”
 This will call the `parallel` and `furrr` packages and allow your computer to process the images across several cores.
 You’ll also have to set the `cores` argument to the number of cores you want it to use.
-It’s generalkly safest to use at least one less than the total number of cores on your computer, which you can find out using `parallel::detectCores()`.
+It’s generally safest to use at least one less than the total number of cores on your computer, which you can find out using `parallel::detectCores()`.